LoganZhao1997/website/_pages/about.md

   - /about.html
 ---

-I am a M.S. student in Industrial Engineering and Operations Research at Columbia University.
-I received my Bachelor's degree in Mechanical Engineering from Zhejiang University and was a visiting student at University of Wisconsin-Madison.
-My supervisors at three universities are [Prof. Sharon Di](https://www.civil.columbia.edu/faculty/sharon-di), [Prof. Weifei Hu](https://person.zju.edu.cn/en/0018087/), and [Prof. Xin Wang](https://directory.engr.wisc.edu/ie/Faculty/Wang_Xin/), respectively.
+I will join the University of Southern California in the 2022 Fall as a Ph.D. student in Industrial and System Engineering under the supervision of [Prof. Maged M. Dessouky](https://viterbi.usc.edu/directory/faculty/Dessouky/Maged).
+I received my master's degree at Columbia University in Industrial Engineering and Operations Research.
+I received my Bachelor's degree in Mechanical Engineering from Zhejiang University and was a visiting student at the University of Wisconsin-Madison.
+My previous supervisors were [Prof. Sharon Di](https://www.civil.columbia.edu/faculty/sharon-di), [Prof. Weifei Hu](https://person.zju.edu.cn/en/0018087/), and [Prof. Xin Wang](https://directory.engr.wisc.edu/ie/Faculty/Wang_Xin/).
 Click [here](http://www.wentaozhao.org/files/resume.pdf) to view my up-to-date resume.
 If you want to know more about me, please feel free to [contact me (wz2543@columbia.edu)](mailto:wz2543@columbia.edu).

 ## RESEARCH INTEREST